Apahmartin/CSC-Project/README.md

 5. Write additional notes to your client such as how to pay, bank details and so on and so forth.
 6. Preview your invoice.
 7. Print your invoice.

+To start the project run the following commands
+-> cd invoicer_v2-main
+-> npm start

 ### Built by [Martinez]